dhruvix/hpc-lab/README.md

 9a.
 Write an OpenMP program  to multiply two matrices A & B and find the resultant matrix C 9b.
 Write a CUDA program to print the message “Hello World” and demonstrate threads by varying BLOCK_WIDTH to different sizes.
 ```
-To compile and running OpenMP programs:
+To compile and run OpenMP programs:
 ```
 gcc -fopenmp a.c
 ./a.out
 ```
-To compile and running MPI programs:
+To compile and run MPI programs:
 ```
 mpicc a.c
 mpirun -np 4 ./a.out
 //4 = number of processors
 ```
-To compile and running CUDA C programs:
+To compile and run CUDA C programs:
 ```
 nvcc a.cu
 ./a.out